 Ithaca College's contemporary campus on South Hill overlooks the city of Ithaca and Cayuga Lake, and affords a splendid view of the rolling hills around Ithaca.
 Founded as a Conservatory of Music in 1892, the College outgrew its DeWitt Park environment downtown and built a new campus in the 1960's.
-The College now includes the Schools of Music; Humanities and Sciences; Health, Physical Education and Recreation; Communications; Allied Health Professions and Business Administration, as well as a Center for Individual and Interdisciplinary Studies, and the Division of Graduate Studies and Continuing Education.
-Ithaca College is now the largest private residential college in New York State, with an undergraduate enrollment of over 4,000 and a graduate enrollment of over 100.
+The College now includes the Schools of Music; Humanities and Sciences; Health Physical Education and Recreation; Communications; Allied Health Professions and Business Administration and the Division of Graduate Studies and Continuing Education.
+Ithaca College is now the largest private residential college in New York State, with an undergraduate enrollment of over 4,500 and a graduate enrollment of over 100.